jeremydelacasa/useRouterHelper/README.md

 # useRouter

-useRouter is a hook for react and work with react-router-dom.
-It improves the functional navigation and adds features in the use of searchParams.
+useRouter is a hook for react and work with [react-router-dom](https://v5.reactrouter.com/web/guides/quick-start).
+It improves the functional navigation and adds features to the use of searchParams.

 ## Installation